ONEARMY/academy/docs/business/Bazar.md

 * Connecting a payment (stripe) account is required before publishing your listings.

+## Enjoy :)
-## Enjoy browsing, buying and supporting grassroots recyclers! :)
+Have fun browsing, buying and supporting grassroots recyclers!